-Good to know: Photo-sensitive EO lighten your hair colour.
+Good to know: Photo-sensitive EO lightens your hair colour.

 Non Photo-sensitive EO

 On the other hand, Petit-Grain and Neroli, who are both extracted from citrus leaves, not zests, are not concerned with this problem of photo-sensitivity because they do not contain furocoumarins.
-They can therefore by used internally and externally while being exposed to sunrays.
+They can, therefore, be used internally and externally while being exposed to sunrays.